RaphaelTarita/skullgame-server/README.md

 However, the public key needs to be in a special JSON format.
 In order to obtain a (correctly formatted) keypair, you can use [mkjwk](https://mkjwk.org/).

-# !!!WARNING!!!
+> [!CAUTION]

-mkjwk will generate a `jwks.json` file that **also contains the private key**!
-If you leave the private key in the file, it will be published by your server, completely exposing every single endpoint and allowing arbitrary user spoofing. **READ THE STEPS BELOW CAREFULLY TO AVOID THIS**
+> mkjwk will generate a `jwks.json` file that **also contains the private key**!
+If you leave the
+> private key in the file, it will be published by your server, completely exposing every single endpoint and allowing
+> arbitrary user spoofing. **READ THE STEPS BELOW CAREFULLY TO AVOID THIS**

 1. Go to https://mkjwk.org/
 2. Select "RSA" (should be preselected)